mimmato/SK17-Automation-Maven/src/test/java/lesson15/projectRestrospective.md

 - User Feedback Messages – Used to locate alerts necessary for form validation.

 ## 6. Next Steps (Automation)
-- Use these locators in **test automation scripts**.
-- Maintain documentation to update XPath selectors as the UI evolves.
-- Consider CSS selectors as an alternative for some cases.

 We should explain why the locators we picked are suitable for the next steps